aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 I cannot help you, for I am just a cookie.

-Last update: Mon Nov 10 05:11:21 2025
+Last update: Tue Nov 11 05:11:10 2025

 ### Let's play! 🎮